 This column ran in The Tablet for the new year's issue of 2008, when Easter occurred remarkably early, on March 23.
 It was relatively early in 2016, on March 27th, when we ran it here.
 This year, it's about as late as it can be!
 Early or late, the explanation is the same... and so probably worth running again.

-Why is Easter so early this year?
+Why is Ash Wednesday so late this year?

 Contrary to popular conception, the Vatican Observatory doesn’t set the date of Easter.
 (We don’t cast horoscopes for the Pope, or evangelize UFOs, either.)
 But since Pope Gregory’s reform of the calendar in 1582 marked the beginning of the Vatican’s support for astronomy, we have a historical connection.

 Our calendars have always been marked by a confusion of days, planets, and gods.
 Even today, our week begins with the Sun’s day, followed by the Moon’s day and ending with Saturn’s Day.
 The month (think, “moonth”) was originally based on the 29.5 day period of the Moon, while the year is fixed by the Sun’s apparent motion through the zodiac.
 If your culture is centered on animals — fishing, hunting, caring for flocks at night — moonlight and tides will control your life and your calendar will follow the Moon.
 If you grow crops, then seasons are more important, and a solar calendar makes more sense.

 The Jewish calendar, including such festivals as Passover, is lunar; the civil calendar of Rome, set by Julius Caesar, is solar.
 The Church’s calendar is a holy marriage of both.
 Thus, most saints' days are fixed into the yearly calendar, like Christmas; but Easter was set by the Council of Nicaea as the first Sunday after Passover.